AndrewKohn/Coding-Countdown/README.md

 1. Link this to the backend w/ ability to store the data regardless of what device I'm currently using.
 2. Add a pause/play/stop button to the timer.
 3. Look more into media queries and add in orientations.<br/>
   3a.
 Study difference between rem/em.
-Only understand the basics of em; should look into it more.
+Only understand the basics of em; should look into it more.<br/>
   3b.
-Mobile device scrolling issues with 'height: 100vh'.
+Mobile device scrolling issues with 'height: 100vh'.<br/>
 4. Change color theme and css to make things pop out more.